On the Grothendieck-Serre conjecture on principal bundles in mixed characteristic: Introduction and main results

-Let $\bG$ be a scheme faithfully flat and finitely presented over $S$.
-An $S$-scheme~$\cG$ with a left action of $\bG$ is \emph{a principal $\bG$-bundle over $S$}, if $\cG$ is faithfully flat and finitely presented over $S$, and the natural morphism $\bG\times_S\cG\to\cG\times_S\cG$ is an isomorphism (see~\cite[Sect.~6]{FGA1}).
+Let $\bG$ be a group scheme faithfully flat and finitely presented over $S$.
+An $S$-scheme~$\cG$ with a left action of $\bG$ is \emph{a principal $\bG$-bundle over $S$}, if $\cG$ is faithfully flat and finitely presented over $S$, and the morphism $\bG\times_S\cG\to\cG\times_S\cG$, whose first component is the action and the second is the projection, is an isomorphism (see~\cite[Sect.~6]{FGA1}).
+A principal $\bG$-bundle $\cE$ over $S$ is \emph{trivial\/} if there is an isomorphism of $S$-schemes $\cE\simeq\bG$ compatible with the action of $\bG$, where $\bG$ acts on itself by left multiplication.
+A principal $\bG$-bundle is trivial if and only if it has a section as an $S$-scheme.

 If $T$ is an $S$-scheme, we will use the term ``principal $\bG$-bundle over $T$'' to mean a principal $\bG\times_ST$-bundle over $T$.
 We usually skip the adjective `principal' as we are only considering principal $\bG$-bundles.

-The pointed set of isomorphism classes of $\bG$-bundles over $S$ is denoted by $H^1_{\text{fppf}}(S,\bG)$ (as every such bundle is locally trivial in the fppf topology).
+Assume that $\bG$ is affine over $S$.
+In this case, we denote by $H^1_{\text{fppf}}(S,\bG)$ the pointed set of isomorphism classes of $\bG$-bundles over $S$ (as every such bundle is locally trivial in the fppf topology).
 The subset corresponding to \'etale locally trivial bundles is denoted by $H^1_{\text{\'et}}(S,\bG)$.
 We note that if $\bG$ is smooth over $S$, then we have

-For a scheme $S$ we denote by $\A^m_S$ the $m$-dimensional affine space over $S$ and by $\P^m_S$ the $m$-dimensional projective space.
-We say that an $S$-scheme $X$ is \emph{projective over $S$}, if Zariski locally over $S$ it admits a closed $S$-embedding into $\P^m_S$, where $m$ may vary.